garychou/presentfuture/content/03-how.md

 We help them:

-- Focus their limited time and attention on the most catalytic opportunities
+- **Focus** their limited time and attention on the most catalytic opportunities
-- Understand their unique leverage—and design strategies that put it to work
+- **Leverage** their unique strengths—and design programs that put it to work
-- Accelerate what works—and learn from what doesn’t
+- **Accelerate** what works—and learn from what doesn’t